4PointSolutions/FormsFeeder/README.md

 Client code that utilizes this project can access whatever layer is appropriate for their needs, for example, a .NET shop might write .NET code that makes REST calls to the  _FormsFeeder Server_  layer directly, bypassing the Java client code.
 Likewise a user with Java experience might choose to integrate the  _FormsFeeder Client API_  into an existing Java application without having to learn REST.
 Lastly, a user could leverage the entire stack by using the _FormsFeeder CLI_  to invoke FormsFeeder functionality from a CRON job.

+## Typical FormsFeeder Topologies
+Typically, FormsFeeder is used in two different topologies:

+### Browser <-> FormsFeeder/Custom Logic <-> Adobe Experience Manager

+In this topology FormsFeeder resides between Adobe Experience Manager and the client browser allowing Formsfeeder to invoke custom functionality required by the client.
+Users interact with the FormsFeeder/Custom Logic layer.
+FormsFeeder then, in turn, interacts with Adobe Experience Manager.

+### Browser <-> Client Application <->  FormsFeeder/Custom Logic <-> Adobe Experience Manager

+In this topology FormsFeeder resides between Adobe Experience Manager and the client application allowing Formsfeeder to invoke custom functionality required by the client application.
+Users interact with the client application and the client application interacts with the FormsFeeder/Custom Logic layer.
+FormsFeeder provides a home for application code and reverse proxies the HTML generated from Adobe (both Adaptive Forms and HTML5).

+### Why Reverse Proxy?
+#### Pros:
+* Prevents Cross Origin Requests
+* Allows for relative links
+* Layered Architecture

+#### Cons:
+* Introduces some latency
+* Must be implemented in client application in Scenario 2
+* Sensitive to changes in Adobe Experience Manager HTML generation (mainly Adaptive Form code changes).

+### Why Custom Application Code in the middle?
+* Provides a translation layer from client semantics to Adobe Experience Manager semantics
+* Encapsulates and isolates the translation logic for easy maintenance
+* Can reside inside the firewall to interact with internal services
+* Loosely coupled with Adobe Experience Manager
+* Can use technologies other than those supported by Adobe Experience Manager
+* Can be upgraded separately from Adobe Experience Manager
+  * Likewise Adobe Experience Manager can be upgraded separately without affecting it or the client applications
+* Can do things server-side instead of client-side
+  * Server-side can perform "trusted" operations that client-side cannot